nframmy/tahoe_lab_inc_analysis/README.md

   210315 Tahoe City incubation:
     -over-enriched the chambers to around 570ug/L NO3-N and NH4-N and SRP to around 823ug/L (150% of target NO3-N and NH4-N concentrations and 259% of target SRP conc.).
 Thus, enriched incubations may over-estimate nutrient effect compared to other incubations.
 Target NO3-N and NH4-N concentrations were 400ug/L and target SRP conc. was 318ug/L.

   210421 Pineland Incubation:
     -under-enriched nutrients to 45ug/L NH4-N and NO3-N (~11% of target concentrations) and 67ug/L SRP (~21% of target concentrations) so nutrent effect might be underestimated in these incubations.
+    -There was significant differences in periphyton biomass between the ambient and enriched incubations in april due to sloughing, the difference in average AFDW/m2 between the two incubations was: ___________.
+This possibly led to lower surface area-normalized metabolic rates between the ambient and enriched incubations.

   210613 Pineland Incubations:
     -Performed ambient and enriched incubations on the same set of rocks and paired biomass msmsnts for these incubations.